-e) Open source/playback clip, and set IN and OUT points:
+Open source/playback clip, and set IN and OUT points:

 - a.
 Set In Point icon or the I key - b.
-Set Out Point icon or the O key

-- C. Use SHIFT+L to playback clips 1 frame at a time for exact editing (or SHIFT+J for backwards, 1 frame at a time.) - d.
+Set Out Point icon or the O key - c.
+Use SHIFT+L to playback clips 1 frame at a time for exact editing (or SHIFT+J for backwards, 1 frame at a time.) - d.
 SHIFT+I and SHIFT+O go quickly to the IN or OUT point. - e.
 Drag clip to Timeline; generally use tracks V1/A1/A2 (cgs to V2 or V3) - f.
-To "fix" tiny-looking SD videos in the Timeline: right-click on an SD timeline clip and select SCALE TO FRAME SIZE (ignore the black outline on left and right for now) - q.
-If editing with SD video, but exporting to HD, fill the frame by blurring a copy of the video and stretching it to fill the frame: - i.
-Add the same SD videoclip to both V1 AND V2 in the timeline - ii.
-Scale to frame size if necessary - iii.
-In lower-left window, click on EFFECTS f) Check audio level: AUDIO MIXER tab above SOURCE window:
+If there is empty black space around the video, right click on the clip and select SCALE TO FRAME SIZE.
+If there are still spaces on either the sides or the top and bottom, select the clip, go to the Effects tab of the leftmost monitor, and change the scale - g.
+To create a blurred background for a picture or SD video: - Add the same SD videoclip to both V1 AND V2 in the timeline - Scale to frame size if necessary - In lower-left window, click on EFFECTS tab>PRESETS.
+Drag the SD-to-HD Top Layer to the upper video layer (V2), and drag the SD-to-HD Bottom Layer to the lower video layer (V1).
+Result should look like the above image.
+NOTE: If these presets don't exist, import them from the PREMIERE PROJECT folder on your hard drive>PREMIERE GRAPHICS, using the drop-down menu next to the word EFFECTS on the EFFECTS tab.

+Check audio level: AUDIO MIXER tab above SOURCE window:

 - a.
 Good audio levels will peak between -12 and -6 on the meter and will be indicated by green bars.
-NOTE: audio levels on VOs played back through the new studio should be set to about -35; this is IMPORTANT, or it will drown out the anc mic! - b.
-To adjust the volume of individual audio clips in the Timeline, click and drag the yellow line that runs through the audio clip up or down.
-The default volume is set to 0db. - c.
-To make several volume adjustments on a single clip, click on the clip to make it active, then click on the Add-Remove Keyframe button on the specific track to add a keyframe at 0001K6 [A1] Volume:Lev the current location of the playhead.
-Move the playhead and click the button again to add a second keyframe.
-Repeat this process until you have the desired number of keyframes.
-Click and drag each keyframe up or down to adjust the volume as desired.
-Use multiple keyframes to get the desired results.
+NOTE: audio levels on VOs played back through the new studio should be set to about -35; this is IMPORTANT, or it will drown out the anchor mic! - b.
+To adjust the volume of individual audio clips in the Timeline, click and drag the white line that runs through the audio clip up or down.
+The default volume is set to 0db.
+You can also keyframe from the Timeline, just press Control and click where you want to add the keyframe, or press the Add Keyframe button (shown left).
+Use this to make several volume adjustments on a single clip. - c.
+Normalizing Audio for packages.
+Only normalize one channel at a time, one for NAT sound and the other for your VO track - Highlight the audio tracks you want to normalize - right click, select Audio Gain from the dropdown - Normalize All Peaks to -9, then click OK - d. you still need to check that voices are hitting at -12dB a.
+Project Settings>General>Action safe area: 25% and 0%, Title safe area, 40% and 20%.
+Right-click in PROGRAM MONITOR then click SAFE MARGINS to view.

-g) Set SD safe margins if exporting to the video server:
+Set SD safe margins if exporting to the video server: